schemaanalyst/schemaanalyst/README.md

   options allows the level to be altered.
 Note that unless you enable logging to a file, effectively the lower of the two levels is used.

-*__Note__: To allow you to specify your own _local_ versions of these files, which you will not commit to the Git repository, SchemaAnalyst runners will automatically load versions suffixed with `.local` over those without the suffix.
-If you need to change any of the properties, you should therefore create your own local version by copying the file and adding the suffix (e.g.
-`database.properties` becomes `database.properties.local`).*
+*__Note__: To allow you to specify your own local versions of these files, which you will not commit to the Git repository, SchemaAnalyst runners will automatically load versions suffixed with `.local` over those without the suffix.
+If you need to change any of the properties, you should therefore create your own local version by copying the file and adding the suffix (e.g., `database.properties` becomes `database.properties.local`).*

 ###### Databases <a name="databases"></a>